 The proportions of SHOT-SWITCH carcasses with no shot recovered which were killed using lead and non-lead ammunition are not as uncertain as Mr Bell suggested.
-They are constrained to a substantial extent by evidence of two kinds: (a) the frequency distribution of numbers of pellets recovered per carcass from SHOT-SWITCH carcasses and (b) the proportions of carcasses in which pellets are detected and not detected in other studies using X-radiography.
+They are constrained to a substantial extent by evidence of three kinds: (a) the frequency distribution of numbers of pellets recovered per carcass from SHOT-SWITCH carcasses and (b) the proportions of carcasses in which pellets are detected and not detected in other studies using X-radiography, (c) results from an experimental study regarding the distance that lead and steel shotgun pellets penetrate when fired into blocks of ballistic gel.